cavilosa/Publishing-House/README.md

 and authors, as well as detailed information about them.
 At the landing page a user is offered to log is in order to see/edit/delete books and authors.

+## Project Dependencies:

+Python 3.9.5 from <a href="https://www.python.org/downloads/">Official website</a>

+pip 21.1.1 from <a href="https://pypi.org/project/pip/">oficial website</a>

+Create <a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/">virtual environment</a> for the application:

+    python3 -m venv env

+Activate virtual environment with command:

+    source env/bin/activate

+To deactivate:

+    deactivate

+In the virtual environment install project dependencies from the requirements.txt file with pip command:

+    pip install -r requirements.txt

+Export environment varibles with:

+    source setup.sh

+Start the postgresql server on ubuntu:

+    sudo service postgresql start

+Now we need to create main and test databases:

+    sudo -u postgres createdb publishing_house

+    sudo -u postgres createdb test

+Locally, the application will run on <a href="localhost:5000/">localhost:5000/</a>

+Production version URL is hosted on <a href="https://fsnd-capstone-publishing-house.herokuapp.com/">https://fsnd-capstone-publishing-house.herokuapp.com/</a>

 ## <span style="color:blue">Roles</span>
 ----------
 There are 3 roles: